Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Conclusion

 \section{Conclusion}

-In this paper we have studied a remarkable connection between two apparently different approaches to the origin of spacetime noncommutativity.
-The first of these is based on curved momentum space \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}, while the second one involves momentum space analogues of the well-known $U(1)$ gauge fields \cite{Guendelman:2022gue}.
-Following the former formalism by means of a noncanonical transformation of the momentum coordinates, we restore the Hamiltonian to its usual form, while simultaneously obtaining a noncommutative geometry for the new spacetime coordinates.
-In contrast, in the second case the coordinate noncommutativity arises from the commutator of momentum space covariant derivatives induced by underlying momentum-dependent gauge fields \cite{Guendelman:2022gue}.
+In this paper we have studied the remarkable connection between two apparently different approaches to the origin of spacetime noncommutativity.
+The first of these is based on curved momentum space \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}, while the second one involves momentum-space analogues of the well-known $U(1)$ gauge fields \cite{Guendelman:2022gue} expressing an invariance under momentum-space local $U(1)$ transformations.
+Both of these formulations combine an unusual Hamiltonian (dynamics) with an ordinary algebra of observables (kinematics).
+We find equivalent descriptions for these theories in terms of an ordinary-looking Hamiltonian, but a nontrivial algebra of observables, thus shifting the deformation from geometry to algebra.
+In this way, we make contact with the kinds of deformations which are routinely studied in quantum gravity phenomenology.

+Drawing on the formalism introduced in \cite{Wagner:2022dkc}, by means of a noncanonical transformation of the momentum coordinates, we have converted the Hamiltonian of a single quantum particle moving on a curved momentum space into its flat-space counterpart, while simultaneously obtaining a noncommutative geometry of Snyder-type for the new spacetime coordinates.
+Moreover, along the lines of \cite{Guendelman:2022gue}, we have obtained coordinate noncommutativity of Moyal-type from the commutator of momentum-space covariant derivatives induced by underlying momentum-dependent gauge fields \cite{Guendelman:2022gue}.

-We have investigated the idea of nontrivial momentum geometry in the context of a Kaluza-Klein scenario.
+Finally, we have unified both of these approaches in a Kaluza-Klein scenario in momentum space.
 In that vein, we have added an additional dimension to the background and equipped the underlying metric with non-vanishing off-diagonal elements.
-We have found that these off-diagonal terms exactly provide the momentum gauge fields defined in \cite{Guendelman:2022gue}, while the remaining part of the geometry translates to generalized uncertainty principles as pointed out in \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}, both within one and the same formalism.
+Under the assumption, that the additional dimension is small and that the described particle cannot propagate in it, we have found that these off-diagonal terms exactly provide the momentum gauge fields defined in \cite{Guendelman:2022gue}, while the remaining part of the geometry translates to generalized uncertainty principles as pointed out in \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}, both within one and the same formalism.
 Together they imply Moyal- as well as Snyder-type noncommutativity.

+While the present paper deals with these noncommutative geometries for commutators of positions, by virtue of the Born reciprocal property of quantum theory \cite{Born:1938ajs} the present discussion can be readily extended to noncommutative momentum space in terms of curved position space and ordinary gauge fields.
+Indeed, at least on the formal level both can be described simultaneously by reverting to canonical phase space variables, while making use of a deformed Hamiltonian.